 Photoreactive VOCs are a leading cause of nonattainment ozone, more commonly known as smog.

 More than two decades of consumer education turning grillers away from lighter fluid have elapsed.
 How did we do?
 In 1988 the Barbecue Industry Association (BIA), reported that nearly 70% of charcoal grills were lit with lighter fluid and that 15% of grillers chose self-lighting charcoal.
-Today, 50% of charcoal fires are lit with lighter fluid and 17% use self-lighting charcoal.
-In the past 20 years, according to HPBA, sales of self-lighting charcoal has increased 140% (standard briquettes are up only 10%), and sales of charcoal lighter fluid have actually increased.
-While charcoal grill sales have remained unchanged over this period of time, people are grilling more and over a longer portion of the year.
+Today, 50% of charcoal fires are lit with lighter fluid, and 17% use self-lighting charcoal.
+In the past 20 years, according to HPBA, sales of self-lighting charcoal have increased 140%.
+Sales of charcoal lighter fluid have also increased.
+Charcoal grill sales have remained largely unchanged over this period.
+But people are grilling more and over a larger portion of the year.

 In part because of the fear of more dangerous flammable liquids used as a replacement, charcoal lighter fluid was reformulated to reduce the pollution created by its use.
 The final estimate of VOC emissions by AQMD before reformulation was .035 pounds per grill ignition.
 After reformulation, charcoal lighter fluids could emit no more than .02 pounds of pollutants per typical use.
 Reformulation reduced pollution created by lighter fluid by less than 45%.
 Of course, there was controversy about the numbers, and the idea of typical use is suspect, but all in all, Rule 1174 has had a positive effect on air pollution and produced a safer lighter fluid.

 Charcoal lighter fluid has a bigger problem than the pollution it creates or the chemicals it deposits in food.
 It is consistently listed as one of the most dangerous substances in the average home, and that danger is more than just being a flammable liquid.
-Petrochemical lighter fluids are distillate solvents that absorb through the body on contact whether it is by touching the liquid or inhaling the evaporative or combusted fumes.
+Petrochemical lighter fluids are distillate solvents that absorb through the body on contact, whether it is by touching the liquid or inhaling the evaporative or combusted fumes.
 These substances are linked to respiratory distress, neurological and kidney damage, as well as dozens of fatal poisonings.
 Warnings about storage and handling of lighter fluid are downright frightening.